pwalch/share-file-qr/README.md

 Share files from the terminal of your computer to a smartphone by scanning a QR code.

-This repo is a Python re-implementation of the original [Go version](https://github.com/claudiodangelis/qr-filetransfer) by [Claudio d'Angelis](https://claudiodangelis.com/).
+This repo is a Python 3.6 re-implementation of the original [Go version](https://github.com/claudiodangelis/qr-filetransfer) by [Claudio d'Angelis](https://claudiodangelis.com/).

 ## Installation

+Before attempting pipsi or Pip installation of the `share-file-qr` package, make sure you have a Python `3.6` interpreter set up.
+Indeed, this package is not compatible with earlier versions, such as `2.7` or `3.5`.

 Fancy installation (recommended):
 * `pipsi install share-file-qr`